matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

       server, but also the resident server.<sup id="a3">[3](#f3)</sup>

-      In order for the joining server to receive the proper signatures the join event will be returned via `/send_join` in the `join_event` field.
+      In order for the joining server to receive the proper signatures the join event will be returned via `/send_join` in the `event` field.
     * The auth chain of the join event needs to include an event which proves the homeserver can be issuing the join.
 This can be done by including the `m.room.power_levels` event and an `m.room.member` event with `membership` equal to `join` for a member who could issue invites from that server.

-      In order to find a corresponding event quickly for verification, the content of the join event should include the other user's MXID in the content with the key `join_authorised_via_users_server`.
+      In order to find a corresponding event quickly for verification, the content of the join event should include the chosen user's MXID in the content with the key `join_authorised_via_users_server`.
+The actual user chosen is arbitrary.

 Note that the homeservers whose users can issue invites are trusted to confirm that the `allow` rules were properly checked (since this cannot easily be enforced over federation by event authorisation).<sup id="a4">[4](#f4)</sup>

+To better cope with joining via aliases, homeservers should use the list of authorised servers (not the list of candidate servers) when a user attempts to join a room.

 ## Summary of the behaviour of join rules

-See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details; the summary below is meant to highlight the differences between `public`, `invite`, and `restricted`.
+See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules) specification for full details; the summary below is meant to highlight the differences between `public`, `invite`, and `restricted` from a user perspective.
 Note that all join rules are subject to `ban` and `server_acls`.

 * `public`: anyone can join, as today.
 * `invite`: only people with membership `invite` can join, as today.
 * `knock`: the same as `invite`, except anyone can knock.
 See [MSC2403](https://github.com/matrix-org/matrix-doc/pull/2403).
 * `private`: This is reserved, but unspecified.
-* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by a homeserver whose users may issue invites if the joining member was not previously invited or joined into the room.
+* `restricted`: the same as `invite`, except users may also join if they are a member of a room listed in the `allow` rules.

 ## Security considerations